FernVR/mosaic/README.md

 ## Code

--   The hover styles for the navigation to display the underline when highlighted were taken from [GreatStack tutorial](https://www.youtube.com/watch?v=PgAZ8KzfhO8), as well as other small sections I have highlighted in comments in my CSS file.
+-   The hover styles for the navigation to display the underline when highlighted were taken from [GreatStack tutorial](https://www.youtube.com/watch?v=PgAZ8KzfhO8), as well as CSS declaration 'linear-gradient' for the darker overlay on the background images.

 ## Content

 -   Some media sections have descriptions taken from these sites: [Electric Lit](https://electricliterature.com/), [The Guardian](https://www.theguardian.com/europe), [Pink News](https://www.thepinknews.com/) and [Conversations about her](https://conversationsabouther.net/) as well as [Wikipedia](https://www.wikipedia.org/).

--   The events from the event section of the community page were taken from [The Project Arts Centre Website](https://projectartscentre.ie/).
+-   The content from the event section of the community page were taken from [The Project Arts Centre Website](https://projectartscentre.ie/).

 ## Media